vrbin90s/Nexter-Project/README.md

-## Nexter-Project: CSS Grids Using Advanced CSS and SASS
+## Nexter-Project: Advanced CSS & SASS - CSS Grids

 This project demonstrates the utilization of advanced CSS techniques and CSS grids to develop a contemporary and responsive web design.
 It serves as a prime illustration of employing CSS grids to construct fashionable and sophisticated web applications.